bruvellu/terebratalia-wnts/wnt.md

 The expression domains of *wnt5* and *wnt1* occupy distinct regions along the anteroposterior axis that coincide with the subdivisions of the larval lobes ({@fig:doubles}B,C and {@fig:s-doubles}G).

 *wnt6* transcripts localize to the posterior blastopore lip until the late gastrula stage (@fig:ligands1 and @fig:s-ligands).
-This domain is cleared on the early larva stage and *wnt6* is activated in the mid-body endoderm (@fig:ligands1 and @fig:s-ligands).
+This domain is cleared in the early larva stage, and *wnt6* is activated in the mid-body endoderm (@fig:ligands1 and @fig:s-ligands).
 In the late larva, we also detect *wnt6* expression in the apical and pedicle lobes (@fig:ligands1).

 *wnt7* initiates as a lateral pair of anterior stripes that progressively extend around the entire embryo circumference in the early larva stage (@fig:ligands1 and @fig:s-ligands).
 This *wnt7* stripe demarcates the apical--mantle boundary and overlaps with *engrailed*-expressing cells at the anteriormost region of the mantle lobe ({@fig:doubles}G,H and {@fig:s-doubles}I; see also [@Vellutini2016-lq]).
 In the early larva, a posterior stripe of *wnt7* appears on the pedicle lobe demarcating another boundary, the subdivision of the pedicle lobe into subterminal and terminal regions.
-This stripe is positioned between the posterior territories of *wnt1* and *wnt5* in the pedicle lobe, and partially overlaps with the *engrailed* domain ({@fig:doubles}G,H and {@fig:s-doubles}I).
+This stripe is positioned between the posterior territories of *wnt1* and *wnt5* in the pedicle lobe and partially overlaps with the *engrailed* domain ({@fig:doubles}G,H and {@fig:s-doubles}I).

-*wnt8* expression is broadly upregulated on the vegetal pole of blastula stages (@fig:profiling and @fig:s-ligands).
+*wnt8* expression is broadly upregulated on the vegetal pole of the blastula stages (@fig:profiling and @fig:s-ligands).
 At the gastrula stage, the transcripts are cleared from the anterior blastopore lip, and two distinct domains remain: a pair of broad lateral territories in the apical lobe, and a wide posterodorsal domain in the pedicle lobe (@fig:ligands2 and @fig:s-ligands).
-While the posterior domain clears during gastrulation, the anterior territories expand ventrally and dorsally encircling the apical lobe (@fig:ligands2 and @fig:s-ligands).
+While the posterior domain clears during gastrulation, the anterior territories expand ventrally and dorsally, encircling the apical lobe (@fig:ligands2 and @fig:s-ligands).
 These anterior *wnt8* territories partially overlap with the anterior expression of *wnt1* ({@fig:doubles}I--L and {@fig:s-doubles}H).

-*wnt9* is initially detected in ventral cells which are being internalized within the blastopore of late gastrula embryos (@fig:ligands2 and @fig:s-ligands).
+*wnt9* is initially detected in ventral cells internalized within the blastopore of late gastrula embryos (@fig:ligands2 and @fig:s-ligands).
 They form a contiguous patch of mesodermal and endodermal cells expressing *wnt9* in the early larva.
 While the endodermal domain becomes elongated along the central portion of the gut, the mesodermal expression develops into a distinct bilateral pair of anterior domains (@fig:ligands2 and @fig:s-ligands).